oasis-open/openeox/README.md

 ## Statement of Purpose

 This Open Repo is intentded for the awareness and adoption of the OpenEoX TC.
+Previous work on this topic can be located in [this](https://github.com/openeox) repo.

 ## <a id="maintainers">Maintainers</a>